LuisEduardoSandoval/ElevatorHomework1/README.md

 -The large Key holes add un-neccesary visual noise to the panel The issue adds clutter and may lead to problems with visibility when attempting to interact with the panel.

--The door open and door closed are signified using only signals
-    some may not understand the meaning.

 -The ground floor does not follow the logic of the panel The ground floor is designated with a G while the preceeding floors are designated by numbers.
 This destroys any consistancy and adds unwanted confusion to users by using letters.